Welcome to Geneva!

 Geneva is the second-most populous city in Switzerland (after Zürich) and is the most populous city of the Romandy, the French-speaking part of Switzerland.
 Situated where the Rhône exits Lake Geneva, it is the capital of the Republic and Canton of Geneva.

-Geneva is a global city, a financial center, and worldwide center for diplomacy due to the presence of numerous international organizations, including the headquarters of many of the agencies of the United Nations and the Red Cross and Red Crescent.
+Geneva is a global city, a financial centre, and worldwide centre for diplomacy due to the presence of numerous international organizations, including the headquarters of many of the agencies of the United Nations and the Red Cross and Red Crescent.
 Geneva is the city that hosts the highest number of international organizations in the world.
 It is also the place where the Geneva Conventions were signed, which chiefly concern the treatment of wartime non-combatants and prisoners of war.

 In 2017 Geneva was ranked as the world's fifteenth most important financial centre for competitiveness by the Global Financial Centres Index, fifth in Europe behind London, Zürich, Frankfurt and Luxembourg.
 The city has been referred to as the world's most compact metropolis and the "Peace Capital".